-- These cookies are perfect for gift-giving and they travel well.
+These cookies are perfect for gift-giving and they travel well.

-- For St. Patrick's Day make these pretty green and white St. Patricks Day Cookies, these cookies have a tasty mint filling inside.
+> - For St. Patrick's Day make these pretty green and white St. Patricks Day Cookies, these cookies have a tasty mint filling inside.

-- Fill your Easter baskets with Raspberry Sprinkle Cookies that are covered in the prettiest pastel sprinkles and have a surprise raspberry cookie filling.
+> - Fill your Easter baskets with Raspberry Filled Cookies that are covered in the prettiest pastel sprinkles and have a surprise raspberry cookie filling.

-- We like to celebrate baseball and these Orange and Black Cookies are a fun treat to serve while watching our favorite team the San Francisco Giants.
+> - We like to celebrate baseball and these Orange and Black Cookies are a fun treat to serve while watching our favorite team the San Francisco Giants.

-- Ghosts and goblins love these Halloween Sprinkle Sugar Cookies with a cinnamon filling covered in orange and black sprinkles.
+> - Ghosts and goblins love these Halloween Sprinkle Cookies with a cinnamon filling covered in orange and black sprinkles.

-- Santa loves these Christmas Sprinkle Cookies with a chocolate filling.
+> - Santa loves these Christmas Sugar Cookies with Sprinkles with a chocolate filling.
 Bake a batch for some delicious holiday gifts!

+>

-🧾Let's start with the cookie ingredients
+> 🧾Let's start with the cookie ingredients

+>

-A few notes about the ingredients
+> A few notes about the ingredients

+>

-Food color - You can use liquid or gel food color, today, I am using McCormick Red Food color that works well in this recipe.
+> Food color - You can use liquid or gel food color, today, I am using McCormick Red Food color that works well in this recipe.

+>

-- Vanilla - The vanilla flavor of the outer cookie layer really tastes great with the red velvet layer, so make sure to add the flavor to that dough with vanilla extract.
+> - Vanilla - The vanilla flavor of the outer cookie layer really tastes great with the red velvet layer, so make sure to add the flavor to that dough with vanilla extract.